BabyBoySnow/SnowVision/README.md

 - Changed Vencord plugin info text color to white (`#fff`).
 - Changed the status on the profile pop outs.
 Further adjustment needed.
 - Various other changes and improvements.

+---

+## Addons

+Any changes I make that I feel should not be in the main theme will be included in the [Addons](https://github.com/BabyBoySnow/SnowVision/tree/master/Addons) folder.
+To use one you can just take the css file and load it seperately as a theme, or copy the contents into your custom css.
+Currently includes a change to the behavior of the vencord read all plugin.

+## Scripts
+Any scripts I make to aid will be included.
+Currently includes the file I use to automatically detect if there is any versions of variables that can be converted into shorthands.
+Shorthands are located [here.](https://github.com/BabyBoySnow/SnowVision/blob/master/src/variables.scss)